ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 Check if make sense

 ## A Growing Toll

+In western Somalia, the Juba River also overtopped its banks, damaging roads and croplands in towns like Luuq and Baardheere, where a key bridge was swept away [[5]](https://www.faoswalim.org/resources/site_files/Somalia_Flood_Advisory_20_November_2023.pdf).
+To monitor such conditions, the University of California–Santa Barbara Climate Hazards Center uses near-real time analyses and forecasts from NASA’s Goddard Earth Observing System Subseasonal to Seasonal prediction system (GEOS-S2S).
+This system integrates EO data to track and predict rainfall and soil conditions in regions vulnerable to food insecurity [[6]](https://www.chc.ucsb.edu/), [[7]](https://gmao.gsfc.nasa.gov/gmao-products/).

 In May 2024, new flooding and mudslides struck Burundi, Kenya, Rwanda, Somalia, Ethiopia, and Tanzania after five days of torrential rain.
 According to the International Organization for Migration (IOM), over 234,000 people were displaced and more than 637,000 were affected [[8]](https://news.un.org/en/story/2024/05/1149461), [[9]](https://wmo.int/media/news/flooding-worsens-east-africa).
 <figure style="text-align: center;"> <img src="https://www.copernicus.eu/system/files/styles/image_of_the_day/private/2024-05/image_day/20240503_FloodsKenya.jpg?itok=J7bQdg3N" alt="Floods in Kenya" style="display: block; margin: 0 auto;" width="800"> <figcaption> Copernicus Sentinel-2 image from 29 April shows flooded terrain near Garissa, Kenya. <a href="https://www.copernicus.eu/system/files/styles/image_of_the_day/private/2024-05/image_day/20240503_FloodsKenya.jpg?itok=J7bQdg3N" target="_blank">European Union, Copernicus</a>. </figcaption> </figure>